joe-crick/UpAndRunningWithCanJS/2_FirstComponent.md

 Now, go back out to your app in the browser, and refresh it.
 You should see it printing: "Hello Restaurant Customer".

+#### Component tag names

+A component's tag name must contain a dash (-).
+So for example, `<x-tags>`, `<my-element>`, and `<my-awesome-app>` are all valid names, while `<tabs>` and `<foo_bar>` are not.

 ###Auto Instantiation

-If you recall from the discussion above regarding can.Construct, whenever you declare an object using can.Construct it must be instantiated.
-Normally, you would either directly instantiate objects using the `new` keyword, or pass the constructor to an object that would create instances of it. *can.Component is an exception*.
+Typically in an object oriented programming environment you instantiate objects using the `new` keyword, or pass the constructor to an object that would create instances of it. *can.Component is an exception*.

 All we have to do is declare the can.Component using its `extend` method.
-Once you declare your can.Component, you've registered your component with the system.
+By extending can.Component, you've registered your component with the system.
 When CanJS parses the base_template.stache file, and encounters the "restaurant-list" tag, it will automatically instantiate the can.Component associated with it, generate the Component's view inside of its custom tag, and bind that view to your component's scope.

 Let's look at an image that describes how all of this works, to make it clearer: